+Inaccessible Overburden

-Inaccessible Overburden refers to overburden that must be demolished in order to access the roof membrane.
-A concrete split slab is a type of inaccessible overburden.
+means an Overburden that must be demolished in order to access the roof membrane.
+A concrete split slab is a type of inaccessible Overburden.

-Overburden (also referred to as a wearing course or layer) is a covering, structure or item of equipment that is situated on top of, and covering all or a portion of, a completed roof or waterproofing membrane assembly.
+Overburden (also referred to as a wearing course or layer)

+means a roof covering, structure or item of equipment that is situated on top of, and covering all or a portion of, a constructed Waterproofing System.
 Overburden includes, without limitation,